Dany Garcia

-Dany Garcia (born November 29, 1968) is an American businesswoman, film producer, and IFBB professional bodybuilder.
-Garcia is the founder of GSTQ, and the CEO and chair of The Garcia Companies and TGC Management, overseeing a portfolio of brands in business, entertainment, and food, including TGC Management, Teremana Tequila, Athleticon, and the Project Rock Collection at Under Armour, VOSS, Atom Tickets, Salt & Straw, ZOA Energy, Acorns, and the XFL.
+Dany Garcia Rienzi (born November 29, 1968) is an American film producer and businesswoman.
+She is the founder of GSTQ and the CEO and chair of The Garcia Companies overseeing a portfolio of brands in business, entertainment, and food, including Teremana Tequila, Athleticon, and the Project Rock Collection at Under Armour, VOSS, Atom Tickets, Salt & Straw, ZOA Energy, Acorns, and the UFL.

 Following her graduation from the University of Miami's School of Business, she began her career in finance at Merrill Lynch in 1992.
 In 2008, she began managing her ex-husband Dwayne Johnson's career.
 In 2012, Garcia co-founded the production company Seven Bucks Productions, for which she has since produced several films starring Johnson, including Baywatch, Jumanji: Welcome to the Jungle (both 2017), Shazam!, Hobbs & Shaw, Jumanji: The Next Level (all 2019), Jungle Cruise, Red Notice (both 2021), DC League of Super-Pets, and Black Adam (both 2022).

-Early life
+Early life and education

-Garcia was born on November 29, 1968 to Cuban immigrants and grew up in Belleville, New Jersey and Succasunna NJ, graduating from Roxbury high school.
-She has one brother and one sister.
+Garcia was born to Cuban immigrants and grew up in New Jersey.
+She has one brother, Hiram, and one sister.

 Garcia majored in international marketing and finance at the University of Miami and graduated with a Bachelor of Business Administration degree from the university's School of Business in 1992.
 She became an associate vice president at Merrill Lynch and started her own wealth management firm, JDM Partners LLC in 2002.
-In 2008, Garcia transitioned from her career in finance to manage Dwayne Johnson’s career, now serving as his global strategic advisor.
+In 2008, Garcia transitioned from her career in finance to manage Dwayne Johnson's career, and is now his global strategic advisor.

 Career

-Early films and television: 2008–2016

 In 2008, Garcia executive produced the documentary Theater of War, directed by John Walter and starring Meryl Streep and Kevin Kline.
 This was followed by the Christmas-themed romantic drama film Lovely, Still (2008), starring Martin Landau and Ellen Burstyn.
 The following year, Garcia produced the documentary Racing Dreams (2009).
 Directed by Marshall Curry, the film follows two boys and a girl as they compete and aspire to become professional NASCAR drivers.
 The film was critically acclaimed, winning Best Documentary at the 2009 Tribeca Film Festival, where it was also runner up for the Audience Award.
 The film received a 100% fresh rating from Rotten Tomatoes based on 26 reviews, with a weighted average of 7.38/10.
 The film was called "The best film of the year" by the Los Angeles Times ("The Envelope") and "Absorbing… one of the rare documentaries you leave wishing it was a little longer, " by The New York Times.